looma/loomaai/README.md

   * Select the chapter to be summarized from your file explorer.
   * Make sure the language selected in the options is the language the chapter is in.
   * Click the Summarize button.
+* other functions available
+  * summary - creates a file 'ch_id.summary' in the data/files folders for selected chapters
+  * quiz - creates a file 'ch_id.quiz' in the data/files folders for selected chapters
+  * custom prompt -enter a prompt and a file extension [e.g. 'outline'] to create 'ch_id.extension' files based on the prompt
+  * dictionary - scan selected chapters, extract all [english] words and add them to the dictionary if not present

 ## Developer Guide